KaneCheshire/Feedback/README.md

 **Feedback** comes with a few default sounds, courtesy of Facebook's [Sound Kit](http://facebook.design/soundkit), but also has an option to allow you to use custom sounds, which means it will work with any brand.

+Note that the provided sounds are for _prototyping only_ (see Facebook's terms for Sound Kit), in production you must provide your own custom sounds, which **Feedback** supports.

 ## Installation